Herbert Stein: Biography

 A meeting of Nixon administration economic advisors and cabinet members on May 7, 1974.
 Clockwise from Richard Nixon: George P. Shultz, James T. Lynn, Alexander M. Haig, Jr., Roy L. Ash, Herbert Stein, and William E. Simon.

-Stein was born on August 27, 1916, in Detroit, Michigan, and his family moved to New York during the Great Depression.
-He enrolled in Williams College just before he turned 16.
+Stein was born on August 27, 1916, in Detroit, Michigan.
+His family moved to New York during the Great Depression.
+Stein enrolled in Williams College just before he turned 16.
 After graduating with Phi Beta Kappa honors, he went to Washington, DC, to work as an economist in various agencies.
-He received his doctorate in economics from the University of Chicago in 1958.
+Stein received his doctorate in economics from the University of Chicago in 1958.

 Stein, who died September 8, 1999, in Washington, DC, was married to Mildred Stein, who died in 1997 after 61 years of marriage.
 He is the father of the lawyer, author, and actor Ben Stein and the writer Rachel Stein.
 Herbert Stein was also the original writer for the advice column Dear Prudence.